Model categories and pro-$p$ Iwahori-Hecke modules

 Conversely, if we have a Quillen equivalence and if $X$ is cofibrant in $\C$ consider the fibrant replacement $f:FX\to Q_fFX$ of $FX$ in $\D$.
 Since this is a weak equivalence so are $Uf$ and the adjoint morphism $Uf\eta_X$.
 The 2-out-of-3 property implies that also $\eta_X$ is a weak equivalence. \end{proof}

 A bicomplete category is called {\it pointed} if the morphism from the initial to the terminal object is an isomorphism.
-The homotopy category of any pointed model category $\C$ admits two endofunctors $\Sigma$ and $\Omega$ called the {\it suspension functor} and the {\it loop functor}, respectively (cf.\ \cite{HovBook}, Definition 6.1.1).
-These can be constructed explicitly using suitable path and cylinder objects (cf.\ \cite{BR}, Chapter 3).
+The homotopy category of any pointed model category $\C$ admits two endofunctors $\Sigma$ and $\Omega$ called the {\it suspension functor} and the {\it loop functor}, respectively.
+Given $X\in \C$ fibrant and $P$ a path object for $X$, the loop $\Omega X$ of $X$ is defined to be the pullback of the diagram

+where $*$ denotes the initial/terminal object of $\C$.
+Given $X\in \C$ cofibrant, its suspension $\Sigma X$ is defined dually using a cylinder object (cf.\ \cite{BR}, Definition 3.1.2).
 The suspension functor $\Sigma$ is left adjoint to the loop functor $\Omega$ (cf.\ \cite{BR}, Proposition 3.1.7).
 If they are equivalences of categories then the model category $\C$ is called {\it stable}.
 If $F:\C\rightleftarrows\mathcal{D}:U$ is a Quillen adjunction then $LF$ commutes with $\Sigma$ and $RU$ commutes with $\Omega$ (cf.\ \cite{BR}, Corollary 3.1.4).
 If both model categories are stable then also $RU$ commutes with $\Sigma$ and $LF$ commutes with $\Omega$ (cf.\ \cite{BR}, Corollary 3.2.10).\\

 To compute the suspension of an object $X$ in an abelian model category $\A$ choose a trivial fibration $Y\to X$ with $Y$ cofibrant.
 If $0\to Y\to Y'\to Y''\to 0$ is an exact sequence with $Y'$ trivially fibrant and $Y''$ cofibrant then $\Sigma X\cong Y''$ in $\Ho(\A)$.
 For the loop functor one chooses a trivial cofibration $X\to Y$ with $Y$ fibrant.
 If $0\to Y''\to Y'\to Y\to 0$ is an exact sequence in $\C$ with $Y'$ trivially cofibrant and $Y''$ fibrant then $\Omega X\cong Y''$ in $\Ho(\A)$.
 If an abelian model structure is hereditary then it is also stable (cf.\ \cite{Beck14}, Corollary 1.1.15). \\